abhs1999/node-todo-cicd/README.md

 4. Add a webhook to trigger the workflow when changes are pushed to the repository.

 ## Conclusion
 This CI/CD pipeline provides a robust and automated solution for deploying a Node.js application to AWS EC2.
 By using Docker, the pipeline can be easily adapted to different environments and scaled as needed.
-The integration with GitHub Actions and the use of a webhook make it easy to keep the pipeline up-to-date with the latest changes to the code
+The integration with GitHub Actions and the use of a webhook make it easy to keep the pipeline up-to-date with the latest changes to the code.